Magic suitcase Franconia

 Lichtenfels is known far beyond the borders of Franconia as a German basket town.
 The traditional basket market, the basket city queen, Germany's only vocational school for wickerwork design, the Lichtenfels innovation center for marketing, design and technology, the largest and the smallest basket in the world - in Lichtenfels a lot revolves around the ancient craftsmanship of weaving.

 Immediately in front of the gates of Lichtenfels is the famous "Franconian triumvirate" - the legendary Staffelberg, the magnificent Banz monastery and the unique basilica of the Fourteen Holy Helpers, an architectural masterpiece of European standing.

 Basilica of the Fourteen Holy Helpers (Vierzehnheiligen)

 The pilgrimage church of the Fourteen Saints is an architectural highlight in the Upper Main area and is considered the artistically most successful sacred building of the German Baroque.
 The world-famous basilica is right next to Lichtenfels and is a masterpiece by Balthasar Neumann, one of the greatest master builders in Europe.

 German Basket Museum, Michelau

-The large treasure of architectural monuments: the historic, newly renovated town hall, the two-towered parish church, the chapel, the two gate towers that delimit the old town, the town hall, which is of supraregional importance as a venue for conferences, concerts and cultural events enjoy, and the main promenade.
+The great treasure of monuments brings color to the Hassfurt cityscape: the historic, newly renovated town hall, the two-tower town parish church, the knight's chapel, the two gate towers that border the old town, the town hall, which is of national importance as a place for conferences, concerts and cultural events enjoys, and the Mainpromenade.